MareoRaft/dotfiles/README.md

 I am using a gitignore WHITELIST, so it *should* be safe for this repo to sit here in my home folder.

 The end goal of this project is to make it so that whenever I am on a new box, I can just clone this repository and be ready to go with personal settings.

+## config directory

+All configuration files (aka "dotfiles") are located here.
+This is the *content* that you wish to sync across computers.